jgettings/food-planner/README.md

 ## TODO List (somewhat prioritized):

-* Pull in new recipes automatically into the "New Things" list
+* Import new recipes automatically into the "New Things" list
   * Scrape skinnytaste.com
   * Scrape other sites
   * From an image